Blog

 We also find the article What to know before starting your own Homemade Kombucha very useful for our clients.

-My SCOBY is a lot bigger than my container.
+My kombucha SCOBY is a lot bigger than my container.
 Does it matter?

 No, the SCOBY will be fine (within reason).
 If you prepare your kombucha properly a new SCOBY will form on the surface that matches the size and shape of the container.